 Pigeons and Poultry

-Pigeons and poultry must be kept in accordance with the requirements set out in the Local Laws.
+Pigeons and doves must be kept in accordance with the requirements set out in the Local Laws:

-No poultry or pigeons are to be kept within 10m of a dwelling house, public building, premises where people are employed, or premises where food is stored, prepared, manufactured or sold.
+No poultry or pigeons are to be kept within 10m of a house of a dwelling house, public building, premises where people are employed or premises where food is stored, prepared, manufactured or sold.